tgraupmann/UnityWebGLSpeechDetection/README.md

 ```

 The example panel will detect any C# classes in the project that have `public static` methods with the `SpeechDetectionAttribute` custom attribute.

+## Example08 - No GUI Dictation

+The scene is located at `Assets/WebGLSpeechDetection/Scenes/Example08_NoGUIDictation.unity`

+The example source is located at `Assets/WebGLSpeechDictation/Scripts/Example08NoGUIDictation.cs`.

+## Example09 - No GUI Speech Commands

+The scene is located at `Assets/WebGLSpeechDetection/Scenes/Example09_NoGUISpeechCommands.unity`

+The example source is located at `Assets/WebGLSpeechDictation/Scripts/Example09NoGUISpeechCommands.cs`.

 # Support